catalyst-cloud/catalystcloud-docs/source/tutorials/kubernetes/namespace-granular-access-control.rst

 -----------------------------------

-To access the cluster we first need to authenticate against the cloud using an :ref:`openRC file<configuring-the-cli>`.
+To access the cluster we first need to authenticate against the cloud using an :ref:`OpenRC file<configuring-the-cli>`.
 Once the cloud authentication has been taken care of we need to set up the cluster config file to authenticate with the cluster.